-The following Immigration guidance note Produced in partnership with Eric Fripp of Lamb Building provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Eric Fripp of Lamb Building provides comprehensive and up to date legal information covering:

 This Practice Note provides a detailed description of the scope of Article 8 of the European Convention on Human Rights (ECHR), and the protections it gives in the immigration context.
 It is the second in a series of closely related Practice Notes, which also includes: